 - Eat more when you're hungry.
 Take advantage of the times when you feel your best to eat more.
 Many people have their best appetite in the morning, when they're rested.

-- Limit fluids during meals, as liquids can fill you up and limit your intake of higher calorie foods.
+- Limit fluids during meals.
+Liquids can fill you up and limit your intake of higher calorie foods.
 It may help to drink most of your liquids at least a half-hour before or after meals.

 - Create a pleasant mealtime atmosphere.
 For example, use soft music, candles or nice place settings.

-- Pay attention to smells, as certain scents may decrease your appetite or bring on nausea.
+- Avoid smells that make you sick.
+Pay attention to smells, as certain scents may decrease your appetite or bring on nausea.
 Avoid smells that have this effect on you.

-- Keep snacks readily available so that you can eat when you're up to it.
+- Keep snacks handy.
+Have snacks readily available so that you can eat when you're up to it.
 Cheese, ice cream, canned fruit in heavy syrup, dried fruit, nuts, peanut butter with crackers, cheese with crackers, muffins, cottage cheese and chocolate milk are examples of high-calorie snacks requiring little or no preparation.
 Don't be too concerned that some of these options are high in cholesterol or fat.
-Once you regain your appetite, you can focus on healthier snacking options.
+Once you regain your appetite, you can focus on lower calorie snacking options.

-- Bedtime may be a good time to snack because your appetite for the next meal won't be affected.
+- Have a bedtime snack.
+Bedtime may be a good time to snack because your appetite for the next meal won't be affected.

-- Cold or room temperature foods may be more appealing, particularly if strong smells bother you.
+- Try cold foods.
+Cold or room temperature foods may be more appealing, particularly if strong smells bother you.
 Cold sandwiches or main-dish salads, such as pasta salad or tuna, chicken, egg and ham salads, are good choices.

 - Experiment with foods.
 Once-favorite foods may no longer appeal to you, while foods you were never fond of may become appealing.

-- Regular moderate exercise may help stimulate your appetite.
+- Exercise to increase your appetite.
+Regular exercise may help stimulate your appetite.
 Ask your doctor whether exercise is safe for you.

-- Nutritional supplement drinks, such as instant breakfast mixes and canned or powdered shakes, can provide a significant amount of calories and require little or no preparation.
+- Try shakes and instant drink mixes.
+Nutritional supplement drinks, such as instant breakfast mixes and canned or powdered shakes, can provide a significant amount of calories and require little or no preparation.
 It may be easier for you to drink rather than to eat something.

-During illness, treatment or recovery, your need for calories may be greater than usual.
+During illness, treatment or recovery, your need for calories and protein may be greater than usual.
 The following suggestions can help increase the number of calories you consume:

 - Add butter or oils to foods.
 Use butter or margarine generously on potatoes, bread, toast, hot cereal, rice, noodles and vegetables and in soups.
 Put olive oil or another oil on bread, rice, pasta and vegetables.

-- Spread peanut butter or other nut butters — which contain protein — on toast, bread, apple or banana slices, crackers, or celery.
+- Spread peanut butter or other nut butters — which contain protein and healthy fats — on toast, bread, apple or banana slices, crackers, or celery.
 Dip pretzels in peanut butter.

 - Use croissants or biscuits to make sandwiches.